The Cultural Revolution through photography

 New thinking about the Red Guards

-Andrew Walder has spent almost all of his academic life, on and off, studying the Chinese Cultural Revolution.
+https://youtu.be/gaz8sVaK8s4 Andrew Walder has spent almost all of his academic life, on and off, studying the Chinese Cultural Revolution.
 In Fractured Rebellion: The Beijing Red Guard Movement (2009) he offers some genuinely new insights into this crucial and chaotic period of China's revolutionary history.
-Some historians have focused on the political motivations of Mao and other top leaders in …
+Some historians have focused on the political motivations of Mao and other top leaders …

 History, memory, and narrative